History of the Taliban: Support

 At the early stage, the then Assistant Secretary of State for South and Central Asian Affairs, Robin Raphel, strongly supported efforts to engage with the Taliban.
 She also supported a Unocal-led, Taliban-supported pipeline project on trips to Afghanistan and Pakistan in April and August 1996.

 She was one of the first senior American officials to meet personally with Taliban.
 Raphel called on the international community to engage the Taliban shortly after its takeover of Kabul.
 She welcomed their taking of Kabul in September 1996 as a "positive step".
 Her consistent support for the Taliban from its earliest days earned her the sobriquet "Lady Taliban" in the Indian press.

 The US Ambassador to Pakistan met with the new acting Foreign Minister Mohammad Ghous in Islamabad in November 1996.
 However, US policy was unclear, with Madeleine Albright denouncing the Taliban at the United Nations, while three weeks later Robin Raphel argued for engaging with the new government at the Security Council.
 Defenders among the American establishment saw the Taliban as Saudi Arabia-esque conservative Islamists who could act as a counterweight to revolutionary Iran.

 Osama bin Laden was moving towards Taliban heartlands in the south during 1996.
 Pakistani intelligence may have helped form the relationship between the two.
 The Taliban offered Bin Laden to the Saudis at the time, but they refused the offer.
 In Kandahar, Bin Laden delivered sermons and was praised by Mullah Omar.
 He also entertained visiting wealthy Gulf Arabs on hunting trips.
 In return for the Taliban, Bin Laden planned to train foreigners who would support the continuing Taliban campaign.
 Meanwhile, the Taliban assured that Afghanistan would not "be used to launch terrorist attacks".

 Opposition

 Iran, Russia and India opposed the Taliban.
-Iran opposed the anti-Shia Pashtun force supported by its rivals Pakistan and Saudi Arabia.
+Iran opposed the anti-Shia force supported by its traditional rival Saudi Arabia, as well as Pakistan.
 Russia was worried about the effects on the republics of former Soviet Central Asia, especially with regards to the Tajikistani Civil War involving Islamist rebels.
 India, meanwhile, was simply opposed to the Pakistani support given to the Taliban.
 They all gave support to the Taliban's enemies.
 After the fall of Kabul, Iran, Russia, and the Central Asian republics warned the Taliban not to move north, offering support to its enemies, with the region polarised between support and opposition to the group.